Got a BABY? We got Child Care Tips For All New Mommies

 One of the first decisions you’ll make or may have already made is whether to breast, or bottle feed your child and it’s a highly personal decision.
 Baby formula is quick, less messy and much more convenient when outside, however breastfeeding will give your child everything naturally.
 Newborns tend to feed around eight, or more times a day and signs your child is hungry include sucking their fingers, being fidgety, opening their mouths and murmuring.

 A few of my favorite baby feeding/bonding essentials:

 Bond with baby and obtain privacy during feedings with this beautiful (and functional) nursing cover that doubles as a trend-right infinity scarf.
-Bebe au Lait’s nursing scarf offers adjustable, relaxed coverage from front to back, comes in a versatile print and is perfect for the mommy on-the-go before, during and after pregnancy.
+Find a nursing scarf that offers adjustable, relaxed coverage from front to back, comes in a versatile print and is perfect for the mommy on-the-go before, during and after pregnancy.

 Medela Pump In Style Advanced -The Metro Bag is a daily use breastpump designed for moms who pump several times a day.
 All Pump -In Style Advanced breastpumps offer portable convenience for quiet, discreet pumping anywhere.

 Keeping your baby clean is a huge part of looking after a newborn, and it’s important you know how to wash them properly.
 While babies are very delicate creatures, they aren’t made of glass, so it’s perfectly ok to touch, wash and even stroke them.

 How cute is this Puj Tub –a soft infant bath tub is a designed to be used in your sink.